mikecm1/empyr.com/_pages/channel.md

   icon: "/img/icon-pub-1.svg"
 - description: Hands on, customized sales training jump starts sales
   icon: "/img/icon-pub-2.svg"
-  heading: Seamless Integration
+  heading: Seamless integration
-- heading: Complements Tech Stack
+- heading: Complements tech stack
   description: 'Layer in a digital tool that already fits in with your digital product
     suite. '
   icon: "/img/icon-pub-3.svg"
-all_features_headline: 93% of purchases are made offline.
-Get a piece of the pie.
+all_features_headline: 93% of purchases are made offline.<br>Get a piece of the pie.
 cta_with_email: Partner with us
 hero_button:
   text: Request a Demo